aanyszek/roles_1/README.md

 # roles

 Simple add trait to user model to use roles.
-Contains role middlewware.
+Contains role middleware.

 # Instalation: